feeka/reed_solomon_codes/readme.md

 # RS- encoder/ and decoder on python

 This is github repo for RS codes API.
 Documentation and description of API is provided in documentation.pdf document.
+Additional info on RS codes: @here[http://jeffareid.net/misc/msc-21834.pdf].

 ## Getting Started